 You Need Signed Consent to Check the Child Abuse Registry in SC

 In fact, you may need the consent of the person you want to investigate.
 For instance, if you want to check whether your babysitter is a registered abuser, you will first need their written authorization.

-The babysitter or childcare provider has to sign a Release that you can send to the main DSS office in Columbia.
+The babysitter or childcare provider has to sign a Release that you can send to the main DSS office in Columbia, SC.
 A letter then comes back informing you whether the person is on the child abuse registry.

 This process is not free, either.
 The background check could cost up to $25.00 – on top of the tax dollars you are already paying toward DSS.

 Conduct a Background Check on All Childcare Providers

 While checking the sex offender registry is free, searching the child abuse registry is not.
 Despite this fact, we encourage parents to conduct a thorough background check on all childcare providers.
 If the babysitter or nanny refuses permission, it could be a red flag and cause for further investigation.

 Should you have questions about the law surrounding child abuse and safe child care in South Carolina, I am here to help.
 For more information, call me today at (803) 790-2800.